voschezang/coding-handbook/scrum-guide.md

 # Scrum

-This document is compatible with [Scrum](https://www.scrum.org/).
-The [official](https://scrumguides.org/scrum-guide.html) guide (2020) is a concise set of rules rather than a guideline.
-At first sight these may seem unnecessarily strict and even dogmatic.
-The text should be interpreted in the right context, but the intent of the guide cannot easily be written down in [natural language](https://en.wikipedia.org/wiki/Natural_language).
-Moreover, the guide doesn't specify how to apply Scrum in a specific domain.
-If you want to adapt Scrum more easily it is advised to collaborate with Scrum trainers to establish a two-way conversation.
+This document is compatible with the  [Scrum guide](https://scrumguides.org/scrum-guide.html) (2020).
+At first sight, the original text may seem unnecessarily strict and even dogmatic.
+Although it contains strict rules, it is intended as a guideline and it should be interpreted in the right context.
+Unfortunately, the deeper meaning of the authors cannot easily be written down in [natural language](https://en.wikipedia.org/wiki/Natural_language).
+A typical point of discussion is whether Scrum is applied *correctly*, but it would be more useful to focus on how Scrum can be used most effectively.

+The guide does not specify how to apply Scrum in a specific domain.
+If you want to adapt Scrum it is advised to make use of complementary resources.
+For example by hiring Scrum trainers to establish a two-way conversation.

 [toc]

 ## High-Level Overview
 Scrum is designed for  small teams that manages a single product in a [complex environment](https://en.wikipedia.org/wiki/Cynefin_framework).
 It is by design generic and under-specified.
 For it excludes how to develop product portfolios, how to define a target market, how to do UX or how to manage employees.
-This generic approach allows Scrum to be adapted to a specific domain and organization.
+Scrums generic approach allows it to be adapted to a specific domain and organization.
 The main caveat is that it does require a major [cultural](https://en.wikipedia.org/wiki/Organizational_culture) shift, namely a product mindset.

 ### Values
-Scrum advocates for the following values: `commitment, focus, openness, respect, courage`.
+Scrum values people over processes.
+It advocates for the following values: `commitment, focus, openness, respect, courage`.
 Teams should discover themselves how they can apply these values in practice, in their organization.

+> Inspection is useless if you don't want to change.

+Scrum is founded on empiricism and lean thinking.

+1. Transparency: continuously make observations and collect data.
+2. Inspection: periodically analyze the current state in order to detect and predict possible (undesirable) consequences.
+3. Adaption: when a process deviates from acceptable bounds then it must be adjusted as soon as possible.
+This requires empowerment of the team and its members.

+Naturally, Scrum is opposed to practices of hiding problems (from managers).
+E.g. polishing statistics out of fear or reprisal.

 **Agile**
 It is a framework that helps teams to be [agile](https://en.wikipedia.org/wiki/Agile_software_development); to be able to inspect and adapt.
-It advocates for iteration as the main method to manage uncertainty and change.
+It advocates for iteration as the main method to manage uncertainty, change and risk.
 This contrasts with other methods that rely on [functional phases](https://en.wikipedia.org/wiki/Waterfall_model) and tightening of requirements.
 A major reason for this is that this would just constrains the solution, without addressing the underlying problem.

 **Product Mindset**
 Scrum revolves around products rather of projects.
 See [this document](product-management.md#Product and Projects).
 It prioritizes the creation and delivery of value instead of time and cost.
 In this spirit, success is defined as: